OAI/learn.openapis.org/README.md

 To run this website locally you'll need to use Jekyll.

-Please follow the official [Quickstart](https://jekyllrb.com/docs/) guide for more information.
+Please follow the official [Quickstart](https://jekyllrb.com/docs/) guide for more information if you are starting from scratch, and then follow the instructions in the [Contributing Guide](./CONTRIBUTING.md).